Maxd1512/Astralis/README.md

 ---

 ## 🦅 Showcase
-Here is a short video showcasing how the robot works.
+Here is a video showcasing how the robot works.

 ---